thaisdss/thaisdss/README.md

-## Hi there!😄
+## Hi there! 😄

  I'm Thaís Silva, a front-end developer from 🇧🇷!

 - 💻 At the beginning of 2021, I started to study advanced Excel.
-Because of that I aroused interest in the area of technology and fell in love with programming
+Then, I aroused interest in the technological area and I became a programming lover
-- 👩🏾‍💻 I am currently studying JavaScript, HTML and CSS.
-I became a front-end lover
+- 👩🏾‍💻  I'm currently studying JavaScript, HTML and CSS
 - 🎯 My goal is to become a full-stack developer

 <div align="center">